AirPods Pro Cyber Monday Deal 2021: Cheapest Price Today | Digital Trends

-Here’s your chance to buy Apple’s noise-canceling wireless earbuds at their lowest-price ever, as Amazon is offering an AirPods Pro Cyber Monday deal that brings their price to just $170, down by $79 from their original price of $249.
-This is one of the retailer’s best Cyber Monday deals as the Apple’s AirPods Pro with MagSafe Charging Case are in high demand, and with most Cyber Monday AirPods deals expected to sell out early, you don’t have time to waste if you want to get this offer.
+Here’s your chance to buy Apple’s noise-canceling wireless earbuds at one of their lowest prices ever, as Amazon is offering an AirPods Pro Cyber Monday deal that brings their price to just $179, down by a huge $70 from their original price of $249.
+This is one of the retailer’s best Cyber Monday deals as Apple’s AirPods Pro with MagSafe Charging Case are in high demand, and with most Cyber Monday AirPods deals expected to sell out early, you don’t have time to waste if you want to get this offer.

 Today’s best AirPods Pro Cyber Monday deal